njzhangyifei/msys2-mingw-shortcut-menus/README.md

 4. **(Optional)** If you don't see icons in the context menu, please install `msys2-launcher` via pacman (`pacman -S msys/msys2-launcher-git`) or from source https://github.com/elieux/msys2-launcher

 ### Note
 - This script does NOT depend on `cygpath`.
+- If you are using msys2 with filesystem newer than 2016.05-2, this script will only generate one `.reg` file.
+That's **ALL** you need to create this context menu.
+You can delete this directory after merging the `.reg` file.

+### Note (For msys2 version with start_shell.cmd)
 - For the MSYS2 version with `start_shell.cmd`, the script will use `bash_here_start_shell.template` for generating bash scripts.
   - You **MUST** have environmental variable `$HOME` defined as